KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 ### Hosting Your Site

-A website without hosting is like a concert with no audience — let’s get your website online so the world can see it!
+A website without hosting is like a concert with no audience — let's get your website online so the world can see it!

 1. Create an account on [GitHub](https://github.com/signup){:target="\_blank"}.
 2. In VS Code, click on the Source Control tab and select "Publish to Github" to publish a public repository.